ionous/gblocks/README.md

 The impetuous for this library is to provide a visual editor for [iffy](https://github.com/ionous/iffy) - an interactive fiction engine.
 Gblocks, the editor, and iffy are all works in progress.

+**NOTE**: I've archived this project.
+After working with Blockly for quite a while, and on this adapter, I don't feel it's the best match for iffy.
+If i had the time for both projects, I would love to make this more usable.
+Blockly is a great tool for certain uses.

 ## Goals

 1. Define [blocks](https://developers.google.com/blockly/guides/create-custom-blocks/define-blocks) using Go-lang types.